Glider: Global and Local Instruction-Driven Expert Router: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main-results} presents the comparison results among our \method{} and six baselines on both held-in and held-out settings.
-To further illustrate the performance, we also include the results of Oracle Expert, which has extra access to the task identities of expert modules and evaluated datasets and can be regarded as an \textit{upper bound}.
+Table~\ref{tab:main-results} presents the comparison results among our \method{} and six baselines on both held-in and held-out settings. \newtxt{We report the average performance across all tasks for each setting, please see Appendix~\ref{app:dataset} for each tasks metric.} To further illustrate the performance, we also include the results of Oracle Expert, which has extra access to the task identities of expert modules and evaluated datasets and can be regarded as an \textit{upper bound}.

 \paragraph{T0 Setting.} In the T0 task set, the following observations can be drawn: \ding{182} For the held-in tasks, \textit{i.e.} T0-HI, \method{} significantly outperforms other baselines and almost matches the performance of Oracle Expert upper bound. \ding{183} For T0-HO and BBL tasks, \method{} achieves the best performance among all the methods, including Oracle Expert upper bound. \ding{184} \method{} has negligible lower performance, \textit{i.e.} $0.01\%$, compared to the Expert Merging baseline in BBH but outperforms it by around $12\%$ on T0-HO and $1.5\%$ on BBL.
 Besides Expert Merging, \method{} outperforms all other methods on BBH, including the Oracle Expert upper bound.